-We thank Cheryl Olman and Souheil Inati for help with MR protocol optimization, and Stuart Fuller, Shani Offen and Denis Schluppeck for comments on this manuscript.
-This research was supported by the National Eye Institute Grant R01-EY11794, and a grant from the Seaver Foundation to NYU.
+We thank Cheryl Olman and Souheil Inati for help with MR protocol optimization and Stuart Fuller, Shani Offen, and Denis Schluppeck for comments on the manuscript.
+This research was supported by a grant from the Seaver Foundation to NYU and by National Eye Institute Grant R01-EY11794.

 Commercial relationships: none.

 Corresponding author: Taosheng Liu.

 Email: taosheng.liu@nyu.edu.

-Address: 6 Washington Place, 8th floor, New York NY 10003.
+Address: 6 Washington Place, 8th Floor, New York, NY 10003, USA.